+Feeding and management programs before calving can help prevent many of these diseases or disorders.
 Providing plenty of bunk and resting space to minimize competition (stocking rates at 80% of capacity) can help decrease stress and increase feed intake before calving just like after calving with fresh cows.
-Studies have shown improving feed intake before calving can improve the transition after calving.
+Studies have shown improving feed intake before calving can improve intake after calving.
 Cows that eat better after calving generally milk better and have fewer health problems.
 Feeding programs before calving need to provide adequate, but not excessive amounts of fiber, and should contain the proper mineral balance to prevent milk fever.
 Low potassium diets have been shown to decrease the incidence of milk fever.
 Corn silage is a low potassium forage and thus, the reason for including corn silage in diets for cows 3 weeks before calving.
 Generally, the amount of grain is increased slightly to allow for adaptations to begin in the rumen (elongation of the rumen papillae to absorb volatile fatty acids) to prevent rumen acidosis after calving.
-Essentially, these cows need a specially formulated diet containing anionic salts to help them transition into the milking herd and prevent health problems around calving.

-Providing separate facilities and feeding programs for dairy cows 3 weeks before calving and special care just after calving can pay dividends by getting these cows to eat well after calving, prevent post-calving health problems and improve the likelihood they be profitable.
+Essentially, these cows need a specially formulated diet that helps them transition into the milking herd and prevents health problems around calving.
+Providing separate facilities and feeding programs for dairy cows 3 weeks before calving, prevent post-calving can pay dividends by getting these cows to eat well after calving, prevent post-calving health problems and improve the likelihood they be profitable.